Why the Right Business Performance Measures Matter (From Chaos to Clarity, Part 3)

 What Good Measures Actually Look Like

-A good performance measure is specific, observable, and clearly connected to what truly matters to the business.
 A good measure is always tied to an objective, but the measure itself needs to be precise.
 The objective explains what you are trying to achieve.
 The measure explains exactly how progress will be evaluated.
+Vague measures create confusion.
+Clear measures create focus.

 For example:

-• Instead of “Improve customer experience,” use “Percentage of customer issues resolved within 48 hours.”
+Instead of “Improve customer experience,” use “Percentage of customer issues resolved within 48 hours.”

-• Instead of “Grow the sales pipeline,” use “Number of qualified opportunities created per month.”
+Instead of “Grow the sales pipeline,” use “Number of qualified opportunities created per month.”

-• Instead of “Improve delivery reliability,” use “On-time project delivery rate.”
+Instead of “Improve delivery reliability,” use “On-time project delivery rate.”

 Each of these measures answers a clear question, has an obvious owner, and can be reviewed regularly without debate.
 Most importantly, they drive behavior rather than just reporting.